How education for girls helps break the cycle of poverty

 “The more girls we gather together, the more power we have,” declares Simon Abigail, 16-year-old secretary of Manchok Girls’ Club, set up by ActionAid.

 “I encourage girls to stay in school for longer.
 I want to tell politicians in Nigeria how important it is to educate girls, and explain why girls need more help because often their parents will pay the boys' school fees and not the girls'."

 “There is one girl at school who gave birth to a baby girl and dropped out,” Simon recalls.
 “I went to speak to her family and now she’s returned to school and joined the Girls’ Club.
 When I think of her I am hopeful – but we need to keep campaigning.”

-Working to end violence against girls
+How education helps end violence against girls

 Many girls suffer discrimination at school through violence and prejudice.
 This results in girls dropping out of school, which perpetuates gender inequality.